chameleonTK/cloud-recommendation-kubernetes/README.md

 7. Run `gcloud init`; It will prompt a dialog to log in and set your project.
 8. Enable Google Cloud API; Kubernetes API, Billing API

+### Setup your own application
+9. build and push your own docker to Google's Container regirtry
+10. write your `kubernates configuration files` [Follow this link](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/)

 ## Running
 1. Run: